 Recovery and Missile Search

-Meanwhile, far below, the NR-1 abandoned the delicate recovery and instead went in search of the missing AIM-54 Phoenix missile.
-Once more, it cruised slowly in a search pattern, eyeballing the bottom of the ocean until the missile was spotted.
-It rested on the bottom with only slight damage suffered.
-Up above, the Soviets and Americans eyed one another, the Soviets expecting that another lift attempt would soon be made.
+Far below, the NR-1 was ordered to abandon the recovery and go in search of the missing AIM-54 Phoenix missile.
+Once more, it cruised slowly in a search pattern, eyeballing the bottom of the ocean for the missing Phoenix missile.
+Finally, they spotted it resting on the bottom and only slightly damaged.
+Up above, the Soviets and Americans eyed one another, the Soviets were unaware of the new plan and expected that another lift attempt would soon be made.

 Recovering the F-14 Tomcat

-The F-14 Tomcat and its secrets were most likely uncovered by the Soviets some years later anyway.
-The Tomcat and its super secret Phoenix missiles were sold to America’s key Gulf Region ally, Iran, during the 1970s.
-With the revolution of 1979, the Iranian Air Force would suddenly find itself in the opposition.
-An embargo on spare parts and systems would hamper the Iranian’s ability to support the planes and systems, but could not stop the Soviets from paying to have a look.
-As a result, the Soviets no doubt were finally able to get a closer look at the AIM-54 and AN/AWG-9 systems.
-Yet by the time the Soviet Union would be ready to deploy a new generation of air-to-air missiles, the US Navy would retire the AWG-9 and AIM-54 in favor of a new generation of more sophisticated missiles and systems coming into deployment.
-The Phoenix missile was an obsolete system, replaced by the AMRAAM.
-Perhaps the NR-1′s mission allowed the Navy ten years of security, but ultimately, the world and the pace of technological advance would march on.
+It took another ten years for the Soviets to finally acquire the F-14 Tomcat and learn its secrets.
+The Tomcat and its top secret Phoenix missiles had been sold to America’s key Gulf Region ally, Iran, during the 1970s.
+With the revolution of 1979, the Iranian Air Force found itself on the other side.
+An embargo on spare parts and systems soon hampered the Iran’s ability to support the planes and its complex systems.
+Hard up for cash, the Iranians allowed the Soviets to pay to have a close look at the AIM-54 and AN/AWG-9 systems.
+By the time the Soviet Union reverse engineered the missile, however, the US Navy had deployed a new generation of air-to-air missiles.
+The AN/AWG-9 radar and AIM-54 Phoenix missile were retired in favor of a new generation of yet more sophisticated missiles and systems — the AMRAAM.
+Still, the NR-1 had given the US Navy another ten years of technological superiority.